stephan1373/eNMS/docs/source/administration/snippets.md

 - `count`: the number of times the function has been called
 - `average_time`: the average execution time per call
 - `combined_time`: the total time spent executing the function

+The profiling data can be filtered by origin to focus on specific parts of the application.
+Possible origin values include: `Environment`, `Controller`, `Runner`, `CustomApp`, `RestApi` If the origin is left empty (`""`), all data will be displayed.